Become a leader in Urban Forestry with the Master of Urban Forestry Leadership.

 Develop invaluable skills in leadership and strategic management

-Courses are taught by world-class faculty from UBC’s Faculty of Forestry, the UBC Sauder School of Business, and the UBC School of Public Policy and Global Affairs.
+Courses are taught by world-class faculty from UBC’s Faculty of Forestry.
 Throughout the program, you will interact with and learn from international leaders in urban forestry, including representatives from governments, businesses, academia and non-profits.
+You will also learn with students from multi-disciplinary backgrounds who are keen to become urban forestry leaders across the world.
+Alumni are currently working in diverse fields such as: urban forestry, management, environmental planning, private consulting, and education.